Chemistry BS Degree (ACS Certified)

 A bachelor’s degree in chemistry from The University of Texas at Tyler prepares you for a diverse array of careers and educational paths.
-More than 9,000 companies hire graduates with chemistry degrees.
-Chemistry is vital to many areas of the economy and serves as a key component of our modern society.
+More than 9,000 companies hire graduates with chemistry or biochemistry degrees.
+Chemistry and biochemistry are vital to many areas of the economy and serve as key components of our modern society.

-- Choose from 3 chemistry program degree options: chemistry, biochemistry or chemistry teacher certification.
+- Choose from three chemistry degree tracks: chemistry, chemistry with biochemistry emphasis, or chemistry teacher certification.
 Each option is approved by the American Chemical Society (ACS) and earns the graduate recognition as an ACS certified chemist.

 - Learn to apply cutting-edge technology in state-of-the-art facilities that are more frequently available in PhD programs.

-They are also employed by such organizations as: The Texas Department of Public Safety's Crime Lab, Los Alamos National Lab, SA Scientific and more.
+They are also employed by such organizations as: The Texas Department of Public Safety Crime Lab, Los Alamos National Lab, SA Scientific and more.

 Bachelor’s in Chemistry: Job-Ready.

-- Network with others from the scientific community by joining our award-winning Student Affiliates of the American Chemical Society.
+- Network with others from the scientific community by joining our award-winning Student Chapter of the American Chemical Society.

 - Complete an internship with an area company to apply your skills or participate in research on campus to gain experience valued by future employers.